Close Menu

 The scene where they run away after Shugen (Ryōta Suzuki) arrives, trying to devise a plan, is so well executed because we now know these characters so well, while still allowing them to surprise us.
 It’s the contrast between the silliness of Fuchi’s skipping run and a rare moment of sobriety from Gantetsusai, as he recalls the honorless horrors of war and recognizes they’ve stumbled into their own mindless battlefield.

 Their only objective and way for survival is to retreat.
-Considering how much the series draws on the contrasts of human nature, it makes sense that the one time Gantetsusai is truly perturbed, truly scared, is by Shugen, whom he likens to a monster, rather than the inhuman Tensen (Junichi Suwabe/Yūko Kaida) .
+Considering how much the series draws on the contrasts of human nature, it makes sense that the one time Gantetsusai is truly perturbed, truly scared, is by Shugen, whom he likens to a monster, rather than the inhuman Tensen (Junichi Suwabe/Yūko Kaida).

 Along with Shugen, there’s Shija (Ayumu Murase), sent to kill Gabimaru (Chiaki Kobayashi) to become the next Gabimaru, the Hollow of the Iwagakure shinobi clan.
 Like Shugen, their threat is indeterminable, arriving with a motive but where the objective seems lost in their own desires and ideals.
 Shugen kills for the sake of what he declares “justice” without allowance or empathy for anyone he believes to be wrong.
-His bloody tear that tracks his face as he lays waste to the island’s monsters is a performative tell of his own self-delusions.
+The bloody tear that tracks his face as he lays waste to the island’s monsters is a performative tell of his own self-delusions.
 Meanwhile, Shija’s ascension is clearly motivated by some past connection or affection for the current Gabimaru.

 Hell’s Paradise Season 2 Episode 12 has unshakeable tension throughout.